2.03 Grading and Examination

 - Each Society regularly reviews grades and narratives of all students in the Society and may refer students to the PRB if indicated.

-The policy on taking final examinations is designed to be fair, uniform, and transparent across courses and clerkships and across academic societies.
+The policy on taking examinations is designed to be fair, uniform, and transparent across courses and clerkships and across academic societies.
 Maintaining a standard of professional behavior applies to a student’s responsibility for taking examinations.

 a.
 Failure to pass the exam.